 AbstractExperimental designs that balance pre-treatment measurements (baseline covariates) are in pervasive use throughout the practice of controlled experimentation, including randomized block designs, pairwise-matched designs, and re-randomization.
 We argue that no balance better than complete randomization can be achieved without partial structural knowledge about the treatment effects and therefore such knowledge must be present in these experiments.
 We propose a novel framework for formulating such knowledge that recovers these designs as optimal under certain modeling choices and suggests new optimal designs that are based on nonparametric modeling and offer significant gains in precision and power.
 We characterize the unbiasedness, variance, and consistency of resulting estimators; solve the design problem; and develop appropriate inferential algorithms.
 We make connections to Bayesian experimental design and extensions to dealing with non-compliance.

 Predicting Crowd Behavior with Big Public Data.
-To appear in the Proceedings of the 23rd international conference on World Wide Web.
+In the Proceedings of the 23rd international conference on World Wide Web.

 AbstractWith public information becoming widely accessible and shared on today's web, greater insights are possible into crowd actions by citizens and non-state actors such as large protests and cyber activism.
 Turning public data into Big Data, company Recorded Future continually scans over 300,000 open content web sources in 7 languages from all over the world, ranging from mainstream news to government publications to blogs and social media.
 We study the predictive power of this massive public data in forecasting crowd actions such as large protests and cyber campaigns before they occur.
 Using natural language processing, event information is extracted from content such as type of event, what entities are involved and in what role, sentiment and tone, and the occurrence time range of the event discussed.
 The amount of information is staggering and trends can be seen clearly in sheer numbers.
 In the first half of this paper we show how we use this data to predict large protests in a selection of 19 countries and 37 cities in Asia, Africa, and Europe with high accuracy using standard learning machines.
 In the second half we delve into predicting the perpetrators and targets of political cyber attacks with a novel application of the naïve Bayes classifier to high-dimensional sequence mining in massive datasets.